CarlosHernandez412/CMPS-3240-Cache/README.md

 127 128 251 256 509 512 1021 1024 2039 2048 4093 4096

-Lab Writeup
+# Lab Writeup

+In addition to the other requirements of doing a lab report.
 Create a table of the number of runs, and the maximum, minimum, average, and standard deviation for the memory bandwidth in each of the runs of the cache program that was requested above.
+You may want to present the results as a figure instead.

 Note any trends between the pairs of values (e.g. between 127 and 128 or between 1021 and 1024) you saw when compiling this table.
 Try to explain these trends.

 Upload your writeup to Moodle.